Hay-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that creates a directory named my_first_directory in the /tmp/ directory
+Move the file betty from /tmp/ /tmp/my_first_directory